cushonz/Wildcat-POS/README.md

 ![alt_text](https://github.com/cushonz/Wildcat-POS/blob/main/pics/cashier-view.png)

-Notice after dding the SKU to the database the customer still had to be rung up for the SKU.
+Notice after adding the SKU to the database the customer still had to be rung up for the SKU.